 I was only able to get my first game, ‘In a Bind’ finished due to Playtest UK and their willingness to work on my ideas with me.

 Gigamic picked up the design in 2016 and rebranded it as ‘Yogi’.
-It has gone on to be very successful, selling around 100,000 copies internationally.
+It has gone on to be very successful, selling over 100,000 copies internationally.
 I’m happy to say that Yogi is currently paying my rent and I can now concentrate on being a full-time games designer.

-DM: You have also designed a game system, the Ell Deck.
+DM: You have also designed a game system, the ELL Deck.
 Can you tell us more about that?

-BS: My second release was the Wibell++ system, which has recently changed its name to the Ell Deck.
+BS: My second release was the Wibell++ system, which has recently changed its name to the ELL Deck.
 This system is based around a deck of cards each with a pair of letters, border art and a number on them.
 Some games use all these features, some use only one.

-The original game was Wibell itself.
+The original game was Wibbell itself.
 In this game the aim is to win cards by shouting out words that use letters from both cards in a central display and cards in your display.